andretietz/retroauth/README.md

 	...
 </resources>
 ```
-### 2. Create an Activity (or use one you have already) where the user can login.
+### 2. Create an Activity (or use one you already have) where the user can login.
 This Activity must extend from AuthenticationActivity and call finalizeAuthentication when the authentication finished
 i.e. (see Demo for an example)

 ```java